By addressing per capita and embracing its ethnic pastors, Nevada Presbytery experiences growth

 “We decided they didn’t appreciate the value of the presbytery,” said stated clerk Joan Jeffers.

 So the board of trustees made an intentional decision.
 They decided to distribute funds collected from the four dismissed churches by giving each remaining congregation $1,000 to use for projects important to the church.
-The only catch was the money had to be used on something the churches thought would bring growth.
+The only catch was that the money had to be used on something the churches thought would bring growth.

-“It definitely changed the environment,” said Jeffers of the effort.
+“It definitely changed the environment,” Jeffers said of the effort.

 Because of geographic distance, the presbytery gathers only twice a year as an assembled body.
 In 2015, at one of those four-day gatherings where committee members meet for the first two days followed by a two-day presbytery meeting, Jeffers made another significant decision.